Speakers & Workshops

 George Mason University

 This presentation integrates developmental science, relational principles, and evidence-based practices to support healing and resilience in the earliest stages of life.
-This presentation is essential for those working with young children and families.
+It is essential for professionals working with young children and families.

 Dr. Ariane Schratter